browserengineering/book/book/visual-effects.md

-Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.[^hidden]) That's clipping; without the `overflow: clip` property these letters would instead be fully drawn, like earlier in this chapter.
+Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.[^hidden]) That's clipping; without the `overflow: clip` property these letters would instead be fully drawn, like we saw earlier in this chapter.

 [^hidden]: The similar `overflow: hidden` is supported by all browsers.
 However, in this case, `overflow: hidden` will also increase